Eric Harris and Dylan Klebold: Massacre

+Tuesday, April 20, 1999 marked less than five weeks before the senior class was scheduled to graduate.
+That day, neither Harris nor Klebold were marked present during a 6 a.m. bowling class at the Belleview AMF lanes in nearby Englewood.
+Later that morning, the two arrived at the school and placed a pair of duffel bags in the cafeteria sometime before 11:00 a.m.
+Each bag contained 20-pound propane bombs, set to detonate during the "A" lunch shift, which was scheduled to begin at 11:15 a.m.
+In the interim, the two returned to Harris's house to change into tactical gear and record a final death note.

-On April 20, 1999, just weeks before Harris and Klebold were both due to graduate, Brooks Brown, who was smoking a cigarette outside during lunch break, saw Harris arrive at school.
-Brown had severed his friendship with Harris a year earlier after Harris had thrown a chunk of ice at his car windshield.
-Brown reconciled with Harris just prior to the shooting.
-Brown approached Harris near his car and scolded him for skipping his morning classes, because Harris was always serious about schoolwork and being on time.
-Harris replied, "It doesn't matter anymore."
-Harris followed up a few seconds later, "Brooks, I like you now.
+At roughly 11:10 a.m, Brooks Brown, who was smoking during lunch break, saw Harris pulling into the school's junior parking lot.
+The two had reconciled from their series of prior disputes just a few months before the shooting, reportedly at Klebold's urging, and had eaten at a McDonald's with other classmates for lunch the day before, on April 19.
+Brown approached Harris and jokingly scolded him for skipping a morning test, noting that Harris was usually serious about schoolwork and punctuality.
+Harris replied, "It doesn't matter anymore," and added seconds later, "Brooks, I like you now.
 Get out of here.
 Go home."
-Brown, who felt uneasy, quickly left the school grounds.
-At 11:19 am, he heard the first gunshots after he had walked some distance away from the school, and informed the police via a neighbor's cell phone.
+Feeling uneasy and already prepared to skip his next class, Brown drifted off the school grounds.
+At 11:19 a.m., having walked some distance away from the school, he heard the first gunshots and quickly reported the encounter to the police via a neighbor's cell phone.

-By that time, Klebold had already arrived at the school in a separate car, and the two boys left two duffel bags, each containing a 20-pound propane bomb, inside the cafeteria.
-Their original plans indicated that when these bombs detonated, Harris and Klebold would be waiting at their cars and would shoot, stab and throw bombs at survivors of the initial explosion as they ran out of the school.
-At noon, this would be followed by bombs set up in their personal cars detonating, killing first responders and others on scene.
-When these devices failed to detonate, Harris and Klebold resorted to gunning down their classmates and teachers.
-It was the deadliest high school shooting in U.S history until it was surpassed by the Stoneman Douglas High School shooting committed by Nikolas Cruz on February 14, 2018.
-Harris was responsible for nine of the fourteen confirmed deaths (Rachel Scott, Daniel Rohrbough, Anne Marie Hochhalter–who was initially left paraplegic and eventually died from her injuries in 2025– teacher Dave Sanders, Steve Curnow, Cassie Bernall, Isaiah Shoels, Kelly Fleming, and Daniel Mauser), while Klebold was responsible for the remaining five (Kyle Velasquez, Matthew Kechter, Lauren Townsend, John Tomlin, and Corey DePooter).
-There were 23 injured (20 of them by the shooters), most in critical condition.
+Harris and Klebold's plan called for the bombs to detonate while Harris and Klebold waited at their cars, shooting, stabbing, and throwing additional explosives at survivors of the initial attack as they ran out of the school.
+At noon, this would have been followed up by bombs placed in their personal cars detonating, intended to kill first responders and others on scene.
+When the devices failed to detonate, Harris and Klebold entered the school and began shooting classmates and teachers.
+At 11:29 a.m., Harris and Klebold entered the library, where ten deaths occurred.
+Of the 56 library hostages, 34 remained unharmed and were able to escape after Harris and Klebold initially left the library area.
+Investigators later determined the shooters had enough ammunition to have killed all of the hostages.

+Harris was responsible for nine of the fourteen confirmed deaths—Rachel Scott, Daniel Rohrbough, Anne Marie Hochhalter, (Note: Initially left paraplegic and eventually died from her injuries in 2025.) teacher Dave Sanders, Steven Curnow, Cassie Bernall, Isaiah Shoels, Kelly Fleming, and Daniel Mauser, while Klebold was responsible for the remaining five victims: Kyle Velasquez, Matthew Kechter, Lauren Townsend, John Tomlin, and Corey DePooter.
+Twenty-three others were injured, 20 by the shooters, most in critical condition.